Orchids care

 3. Why are my Soft Orchid Leaves turning yellow?

-Yellowing Soft Orchid Leaves usually indicate stress in the plant, often due to overwatering, nutrient deficiencies, or too much direct sunlight.
-While healthy leaves should remain green and soft, yellow leaves may signal a need for adjusted care.
-Inspecting the roots, adjusting watering schedules, and moving the orchid to a spot with indirect light can help restore the soft green appearance of the leaves.
+Yellowing soft leaves usually indicate stress from overwatering, nutrient deficiencies, or excess sunlight.
+Inspecting the roots, adjusting watering schedules, and moving the orchid to indirect light can help restore a healthier green appearance.

 4. Can Soft Orchid Leaves get damaged easily?

-5. How often should I water orchids to keep Soft Orchid Leaves healthy?
+5. How often should I water orchids to keep leaves healthy?

 6. What light conditions are best for Soft Orchid Leaves?